mwouts/jupytext/README.md

 ## Have you tested round-trip conversion?

 Round trip conversion is safe!
-A few hundreds of tests help to guarantee this.
+A few hundred of tests help to guarantee this.
 - Script to Jupyter notebook, to script again is identity.
 If you associate a Jupyter kernel to your notebook, that information will go to a yaml header at the top of your script.
 - R markdown to Jupyter notebook, to R markdown again is identity.
 - Jupyter to script, and Jupyter again preserves source and metadata.
-- Jupyter to R markdown, and Jupyter again preserves source and metadata.
+- Jupyter to R markdown, and Jupyter again preserves source and metadata (only, markdown cells with two consecutive blank lines will be splitted into multiple cells, as the two blank line pattern is used to separate cells).
-In some occasions (consecutive blank lines in markdown cells), markdown cells may be splitted into smaller ones.

 ## How do I activate the companion scripts or R markdown notebooks in Jupyter?